d1b1/d1b1.github.com/_articles/slack_power_patterns.md

 <p>
     Most people would not describe Slack as a no-code tool.
-But if you reframe what it does, how it can be used and its longevity in your techstack it becomes a power tool.
+But if you reframe what it does, how it can be used and its longevity in your tech-stack it becomes a power tool.
 </p>